premchand228/MLFLOW-CARPRICE/README.md

-# MLFLOW-INSURANCE CLAIM FRAUD PREDICTION:
+# MLFLOW-LASSO and RIDGE regression  experiments tracking:

 * In this project you will understand how we can use MLFLOW and log various metrics.